Search

 What is an annuity withdrawal?

-An annuity withdrawal is when you remove some money from your annuity, similar to how you would with a checking or savings account.
-However, withdrawing from an annuity is a more complex process than walking into your bank and using the ATM.
-Before you make a withdrawal from an annuity, you should verify the terms of the agreement, confirm if there are fees and/or penalties, and make sure you understand the tax implications.
+An annuity withdrawal is when you remove money from your annuity’s accumulated value.
+However, withdrawing from an annuity is a more complex process than walking into your bank and taking out funds.
+Before you make a withdrawal from an annuity, it's important to review the contract and confirm if there are fees or penalties and make sure you understand any potential tax implications.

-Here are the tax brackets for the 2023 tax year for single and joint filer filing statuses:
+Here are the tax brackets for the 2024 tax year for single and joint filing statuses:

 Tax rate